HubertRyanOfficial/react-native-firebase-tools/README.md

 ```

-As I said above it is always good to move our formatters to another file using the folder structure: `services/{entity}/schema.ts` _(Just a tip)_.
+As I said above it is always good to move our normalizers to another file using the folder structure: `services/{entity}/schema.ts` _(Just a tip)_.

 ## Typescript